 - Least offending ingredients (less likely to cause allergic reactions)

-Also, hypoallergenic diets rarely name themselves using this term but rather opt for a “limited ingredient diet” terminology, making them more appealing to a wider range of consumers since not all dogs with food sensitivities are allergic but may have other issues.
+They only opt for this terminology to make them more appealing to a wider range of consumers since not all dogs with food sensitivities are allergic but may have other issues.

 Top 5 Best Hypoallergenic Dog Food Brands